donejs/donejs/tutorials/getstarted/testing.md

 ## Run Tests

+Open cookbook_test.js.
+You'll notice it steals tests for the model and controls.
+There are also tests that verify the original "Welcome to JavaScriptMVC" text that we removed.
+Remove the extraneous tests so `cookbook_test.js` just looks like this:

+steal(
+    'funcunit',
+    './models/recipe_test.js',
+    'cookbook/recipe/create/create_test.js',
+    'cookbook/recipe/list/list_test.js');

 To run all of __cookbook's__ tests, open `cookbook/test.html` in a browser.
 You should see something like [//cookbook/test.html this].